 Veterans' Employment and Training Service (VETS), Department of Labor (DOL).

-In accordance with section 4110 of Title 38, U.S. Code, and the provisions of the Federal Advisory Committee Act (FACA) and its implementing regulations issued by the U.S. General Services Administration (GSA), the Secretary of Labor (the Secretary), is soliciting nominations from the public to fill one vacancy from a veterans service organization that has a national employment program to be considered for appointment as a member of the Advisory Committee on Veterans' Employment, Training, and Employer Outreach (ACVETEO, or the Committee).
+In accordance with the provisions of the Federal Advisory Committee Act (FACA) and its implementing regulations issued by the U.S. General Services Administration (GSA), the Secretary of Labor (the Secretary), is soliciting nominations from the public to fill one vacancy from a veterans service organization that has a national employment program to be considered for appointment as a member of the Advisory Committee on Veterans' Employment, Training, and Employer Outreach (ACVETEO, or the Committee).
+The term of membership for the appointed member will run through January 31, 2022.

 Nominations for membership on the Committee must be received no later than 11:59 p.m.
-EST on June 30, 2020.
+EST on October 30, 2020.
 Packages received after this time will not be considered for the remainder of the current membership cycle ending January 31, 2022.
 The Committee looks to fill one vacancy as a result of this request.
-All nomination packages should be sent to the Designated Federal Official by email to firstname.lastname@example.org subject line “2020 ACVETEO VSO Nomination”.
-For more information, contact Gregory B. Green, Designated Federal Official, ACVETEO, U.S. Department of Labor, 200 Constitution Ave NW, Room S-1312, Washington, DC 20210; telephone (202) 693-4734.
+All nomination packages should be sent to the Designated Federal Official by email, ACVETEO@dol.gov with a subject line, “2020 ACVETEO VSO Nomination”.
+For more information, contact Gregory B. Green, Designated Federal Official, ACVETEO, U.S. Department of Labor, 200 Constitution Ave.
+NW, Room S-1312, Washington, DC 20210.
 Additional information regarding the Committee, including its charter, current membership list, annual reports and meeting minutes, may be found at https://www.dol.gov/agencies/vets/about/advisorycommittee.

 Start Supplemental Information